In a dark movie theater, you’re at the edge of your seat as the screen shows a scene where a ruthless killer is slowly creeping up on their victim.

 In William Shakespeare’s famous play, the audience knows that Juliet is asleep but at the same time, her suitor Romeo believes her to be dead.
 This sets off a chain of events that results in the leading characters to end their lives.

-Only the audience knows of their actual plans, which makes for a genuinely agonizing story to experience as it comes to its tragic end.
+Only the audience knows of their actual plans, which makes for a genuinely agonizing story (and irony example) to experience as it comes to its tragic end.

 In another classic Shakespeare play, the audience knows MacBeth plots to kill King Duncan.
 But King Duncan is oblivious to MacBeth’s plans as he devotes his loyalty to MacBeth, saying, “He was a gentleman on whom I built an absolute trust.”